ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Gunslinger/gunner-deadeye-zgtteot.md

 ### Stakeout (Level 3)

-No foe can escape your notice... unfortunately for them, the opposite isn't true.
+No foe can escape your notice… unfortunately for them, the opposite isn't true.
 You gain proficiency in the [Perception](/3-Content/Rules/skills.md#Perception) and [Stealth](/3-Content/Rules/skills.md#Stealth) skills.
 Choose one of these skills to become an extra Lucky Skill, as per your [Lucky Skill](/3-Content/Compendiums/classes/gunner-zgtteot.md#Lucky%20Skill%20(Level%203)) feature.

 ### Deadeye's Flair (Level 3)